 The customer gets lured in by a discount

-When the retailer cuts the price of an item, the customer might be more inclined to gamble on it being worth their money.
+When a retailer cuts the price of an item, customers might be more inclined to gamble that it is worth their money.

 Cheap items require much less consideration.
-As such, they often find their way back to the retailer when the shopper realizes their mistake.
+As such, they often return to the retailer when the shopper realizes their mistake.

-This reason is slightly different from buyer remorse, which we’ll raise next.
+This reason differs slightly from buyer remorse, which we’ll raise next.

 The customer decides against keeping an expensive item